about

 STUDIO BIO

 Zeke Peña is a Xicano storyteller and cartoonist from El Paso, TX.
 He makes comics and visual narratives that reclaim stories and remix history.
 His work is a mash-up of political cartoon, border rasquache and Hip Hop culture that addresses identity, politics, ecology and social justice.
-He illustrated the NY Times Bestselling book Miles Morales Suspended: A Spider-Man Novel and his debut author/illustrator picture book, Sundust will be published in Summer 2025.
-He received a degree in Art History from the University of Texas at Austin in 2005 and is self-taught in the studio.
-He has received several awards for his book illustrations and his work is in several collections of American and Latine art including the Smithsonian American Art Museum, National Museum of Mexican Art, and The Billy Ireland Cartoon Museum.
+His book illustrations have received a Caldecott Honor Award, Boston Globe-Horn Book Award, Ezra Jack Keats Illustration Honor, Tomás Rivera Book Award, and the Pura Belpré Illustration Honor for his other work.
+He earned a degree in Art History from the University of Texas at Austin in 2005 and is self-taught in the studio.
+His work is in several collections of American and Latine art including the Smithsonian American Art Museum, National Museum of Mexican Art, Crystal Bridges Museum of American Art, and The Billy Ireland Cartoon Museum.

 Selected Publisher + Client List